QBRC/CasHmac/README.md

 Client Notes
 -------------

 - The RESTEasy library's default ClientExecutor, which is used by the Client Interceptor, was not working with a GWT application.
 I think that GWT must append form parameters to all requests automatically.
 When the ClientExecutor code sees the form parameters, it assumes that it's dealing with a POST request, and attempts to cast the request to an HttpPost request, which fails since it's actually a GET request.
 I created a custom ClientExecutor that extends the implementation used by RESTEasy, and configured it to simply assume that we're dealing with a GET request.
 I added the extended ClientExecutor (named GWTClientExecutor) to the CasHmac client library--it's up to the developer using the library whether to go with the custom GWTClientExecutor or the default one provided by RESTEasy.
-The CasHmac-Sample's "web-client" sample client application provides an example of using GWTClientExecutor.
+Our sample Guiberest project's "web-client" sample client application provides an example of using GWTClientExecutor.

 - Because the default client connection manager used by RESTEasy is not thread safe, and since some applications may fire off several REST requests, I started having issues with secondary REST requests failing due to a previous connection that was still open.
-Based on the JBoss documentation, I figured out how to set up a thread-safe client connection manager, which is also used in the "web-client" sample of the CasHmac-Sample project.
+Based on the JBoss documentation, I figured out how to set up a thread-safe client connection manager, which is also used in the "web-client" sample of our sample Guiberest project.

 HMAC Specifications